slitvinov/sph-blitz/README.md

 # Configuration file

-To use initial condition file
+To use the initial condition file

 	INITIAL_CONDITION <1/0>